Lumbar (Intervertebral) Disk Disorders Clinical Presentation

-- Author: Jere F Baldwin, MD; Chief Editor: Rick Kulkarni, MD more...
+• Author: Jere F Baldwin, MD; Chief Editor: Trevor John Mills, MD, MPH more...

 History

-The history may be sufficient to make presumptive diagnosis of a disk disorder, or it may guide the physician's usage of ancillary testing and consultations to further differentiate both the specific type of disk disease and potential other etiologies of the patient's back pain.
+The history may be sufficient to make presumptive diagnosis of a disc disorder, or it may guide the physician's usage of ancillary testing and consultations to further differentiate both the specific type of disc disease and potential other etiologies of the patient's back pain.

-Patients with disk disease usually are not able to give a precise time that the problem began because it usually is preceded by multiple episodes of less severe low back pain.
+Patients with disc disease usually are not able to give a precise time that the problem began because it usually is preceded by multiple episodes of less severe low back pain.

 Asking the patient the location of the pain is important.
-Pain that is localized to the lower back and gluteal area often is associated with disk disease.
+Pain that is localized to the lower back and gluteal area is often associated with disc disease.
 Pain associated with nerve root involvement commonly radiates down the leg, particularly below the level of the knee.

 Ask the patient about any unusual recent activity, especially if it involved the patient remaining in a flexed or rotated position.
 Find out if the patient experienced any recent trauma.
-Pain with flexion, rotation, or prolonged sitting or standing, and sharp (rather than dull) pain are suggestive of disk disease.
+Pain with flexion, rotation, or prolonged sitting or standing, as well as sharp (rather than dull) pain, is suggestive of disc disease.

 The onset of pain may begin suddenly[1] or gradually after injury.
 Typically, the pain is located bilaterally at the posterior belt line.
 The pain pattern usually is referred rather than radicular.
 Back motion, which includes sitting, standing, lifting, bending, and twisting, usually aggravates the pain; it often is relieved with rest and a recumbent position.